 - Natural environmental disaster

-FEMA is another resource to assist your preparation and planning for safety during a crisis http://www.fema.gov/.
+FEMA is another resource to assist in your preparation and planning for safety during a crisis https://www.fema.gov/.